It's never too late to feel goodSpecialists in fixed solutions for boneless patients.

 What are they?

-Root prefabricated titanium, which is placed on the site where there are no teeth.
-Replaces the natural result of short implants diente.consideramos those equal to or less than 8 mm.
+Root prefabricated in titanium, which is placed on the site where there is no tooth.
+It is usually equal to or less than 8 mm.

-Its use is subject to the patient’s anatomy as we can not place implants of regular size (10 mm or more).
-We use short dental implants and grafts to avoid possible complications, not damage sensitive anatomical structures (nerves, sinuses, etc…)
+Its use is subject to the patient’s anatomy when we can not place implants of regular size (10 mm or more) as resorption has ocurred.
+We use short dental implants instead of bone grafts.

 Advantages: Its advantages include a surgical technique with low morbidity, rapid bone healing as regular sized implants.
-Avoid having to bone grafts.
+Avoids having to perform bone grafts.

 What are the zygomatic implants?